Enroll Windows devices in Intune by using the Windows Autopilot

 Delete Autopilot devices

-You can delete Windows Autopilot devices that aren't enrolled.
+You can delete Windows Autopilot devices that aren't enrolled into Intune:

-If the devices are enrolled in Intune, you must first delete them from the Azure Active Directory portal.
+If the devices are enrolled in Intune, you must first delete them from the Intune All devices blade.

 Using Autopilot in other portals